Alan-Xie/PADF/README.md

 # Property-oriented Design Framework for Energetic Materials
-Property-oriented Design Framework for Energetic Materials (PDFEM) can quickly design new energetic compounds with desired property <br>based on limited-scale dataset labeled.
+Property-oriented Design Framework for Energetic Materials (PDFEM) can quickly design new energetic compounds with desired property based on limited-scale dataset labeled.

 ## Prerequisites
 This package requires: